KLC Open Learning Diploma Interior Design

 KLC has developed a unique support system for Open Learning to ensure students achieve their goals and when a student enrols they become part of the school community.
 Central to the course is the online curriculum containing information on how the course operates, additional study units, project briefs and other Student Support materials.
 The Support section of the website also acts as a platform for further research and allows interaction with other students as well as access to students' own records.
 The tutors for this course are practising interior designers, so students can gain first-hand knowledge from experienced professionals and industry specialists.
 These important links also help to maintain and develop an exciting and current curriculum.

-Learning involves so much more than simply studying from textbooks and the role of the specialist staff is to inspire, motivate, support and educate students.
+Learning involves so much more than simply studying from the core course materials and the role of the specialist staff is to inspire, motivate, support and educate students.
 The key to success in Open Learning is a dynamic and interactive relationship between the tutor and student and nothing is too much trouble to help students achieve their goals.

-The written materials are supported with additional online resources and within the text exercises are provided for students to undertake to enable them to build up their knowledge and skills so that they achieve a thorough understanding of each section before actual project work is undertaken.
-As they progress, students are required to complete and submit six sets of project work for assessment plus two research projects which are worked on through the course and submitted at the end.
-The work is marked and returned, together with the detailed written feedback, plus advice to help with the production of the next projects.
-The Section 5 commercial project and the Section 6 final residential project bring together all the skills learned throughout the course.
-The projects relate to the units and broader learning outcomes and follow a logical progression with design briefs based on real projects to build up an impressive and realistic portfolio of work.
+The online course material is supported by exercises that students are expected to undertake in order to build up their knowledge and skills so that they achieve a thorough understanding of each section before attempting the project work is undertaken.
+As they progress, students are required to complete and submit six sets of project work for assessment plus two research projects.
+The majority of submissions for the course are sent to KLC by digital transfer; this helps keep costs down and provides students with an interactive experience.
+Assessment comes in the form of detailed written feedback, plus advice to help with the production of the next projects.
+The final showcase project brings together all the skills learned throughout the course.
+Design briefs are based on real projects that are both residential and commercial, allowing students to build up an impressive and realistic portfolio of work.

 Easy to use, this facility immediately allows students to join others, share ideas, show examples of projects and discuss design issues.
 This provides the perfect way to maintain motivation whilst making new friends.

-Students can elect to undertake the traditional distance learning style of training, whereby they do not actually visit the college during their course of study.
-The course is designed so that no attendance is required and all work is completed from home and submitted by post.
+The course is designed so that no attendance at the college is required and all work is completed from home and submitted by post.
 As already detailed, students are supported throughout their studies by receiving detailed assessment and feedback on their project work.
 However, additional help and support is available if required:

 Add-ons to the Open Learning Diploma